huzongxiang/MatDGL/README.md

 You have finished your testing multi-classification trainning!
 The trainning results and model weight could be saved in /results and /models, respectively.

 ### Understanding trainning script
-You can use crysnet by provided trainning scripts in user_easy_trainscript only, but understanding script will help you custom your trainning task!
+You can use matdgl by provided trainning scripts in user_easy_trainscript only, but understanding script will help you custom your trainning task!

 + **get datas**
 Get current work directory of running trainning script, the script will read datas from 'workdir/datas/' , then saves results and models to 'workdir/results/' and 'workdir/models/'